Inese's Weight Loss Success Story

-I have concluded that external rules and limitations don't work for me.
+"I have concluded that external rules and limitations don't work for me.
 The more I limit myself, the bigger is the binge after that.
-Pointless.
-The rules have to come from within me and I have to believe in them to follow them.
+Pointless."

 "I believe very high levels of sugar consumption probably were key to my depressive moods.
-I also had crazy mood swings from time to time.
+I also had crazy mood swings from time to time."

 In addition, I did feel self conscious about my looks, so occasionally it did interfere with my social decisions and willingness to be active.

 I am not sure about the main one, it was a mix of:

 I was also on a verge of not being able to shop in any "normal" shops.
 Over here size 16 or even 14 is often a limit.
-I just could not stand the idea of going into "+ sizes".

 I must say it took me a couple of years (including a few months on Weight Loss Resources) before I really started doing something, not just fooling around.

 Sure, a lot of the products are different but if you eat fresh and cook everything from scratch, the location of the database doesn't really matter – a carrot is a carrot in the UK as well as in Belgium.

 Goals and results page is great, it was especially motivating to see the graph go down steadily.
 It helped me a few times when I was at a low point in my weight loss journey.

 "I have never seen a forum where everyone is so nice to each other, so helpful on any matter.
-It feels like a real community rather than just a message board.
+It feels like a real community rather than just a message board."

 I am very individualistic, so encouragement from outside is not the main thing for my motivation but I can see how much it helps people who ask for help on the forum.